 No-one tells you when you come to visit London, or often as a Londoner, that every Saturday and Sunday there are weekend engineering works on the London Underground and many mainline train lines.
 There will be times you can hardly notice it happening and others when your simple half hour journey turns into a 2-hour marathon of replacement buses and alternative routes.

-I suspect the schedule for the weekend engineering works is planned further ahead than we can find out but what you can do is check the Transport for London website at: tfl.gov.uk/check and also sign up for email alerts which arrive during the week, usually on a Thursday, for the weekend a few days away.
+We suspect the schedule for the weekend engineering works is planned further ahead than we can find out but what you can do is check the Transport for London website at: tfl.gov.uk/check and also sign up for email alerts which arrive during the week, usually on a Thursday, for the weekend a few days away.

 The email lists the engineering works by tube line so do check if the line you're staying on will be affected.
 But, obviously, and especially at the weekends, you are very likely to want to travel around London so you need to know about Journey Planner.